fixrb/aw/README.md

 > Aw, fork! 😬

-Creates a subprocess to execute a block inside.
+Creates a sub-process to execute a block inside, and return the result.

 ## Installation